-Additional regulations in the staff recommendations include:
+Additional regulations in the ordinance include:

 - Limiting vacation rentals to a total of two (2) per property owner (this does not apply to homestays). - Limiting short-term rentals to two (2) per parcel that contains a single-family house. - Limiting guests to two (2) adults per bedroom and no more than ten (10) in total. - For multifamily uses, short-term rentals would be limited to one (1) unit or 3% of the total units, whichever is greater. - Prohibiting short-term rentals in accessory dwelling units unless they have already been legally established.
-(A six-month grace period to come into compliance will be provided for existing ADUs that were not legally established.) - Permitting short-term rentals in all residential and commercial zoning districts (prohibited in Auto Services and Industrial zoning districts). - Permitting short-term rentals in single-family, duplex, tri-plex, four-plex, townhouse and multi-family units. - Requiring an additional parking space if renting more than two bedrooms separately in a homestay, and when renting more than two short term rentals on a property.
+(A six-month grace period to come into compliance will be provided for existing ADUs that were not legally established.) - Permitting short-term rentals in all residential and commercial zoning districts (prohibited in Auto Services and Industrial zoning districts). - Permitting short-term rentals in single-family, duplex, tri-plex, four-plex, townhouse and multifamily units. - Requiring an additional parking space if renting more than two bedrooms in a homestay or vacation rental, and when renting two short term rentals on a property containing a singlefamily home.